Teesh/AVMonitoring/README.md

 # AV Console README

 ## Contents
-The folder structure is all f'ed up so here's what is actually important:
+The folder structure is all screwed up so here's what is actually important:

 ### /usmnet
 The folder that houses everything important.
 The index on this page is not used.
 The .ftpconfig file has the details on how I connected Atom to the server.
 The usmnet and src folder inside this folder are useless as well.